|

 Enabling SSL in Syncrify

-SSL is an industry-standard encryption mechanism that you can use to make your transfer secure.
-When SSL is enabled, the URL of your browser starts with HTTPS instead of HTTP.
+SSL is an industry standard encryption mechanism that you can use to make your transfer secure.
+When SSL is enabled, the URL of your

 Follow the steps below to enable SSL.